nmemranhussain/titanic-logistic-rf-models/README.md

 - All other feature columns are the same between the training and test datasets.

 ## Model Details
-**Architecture:** This model card utilizes linear model such as Logistic Regression.
-As a alternative model random forest is used.
+**Architecture:** This model card utilizes linear model such as 'Logistic Regression'.
+As a alternative model 'Random Forest' is used.
 **Training Data:** Titanic dataset provided by [Kaggle](https://www.kaggle.com/c/titanic/data).
 **Evaluation Metrics:** Area Under the Curve (AUC).